New Mexico Section - Society for Range Management

 August 6-7, 2016

 The NM SRM teamed with the Taos Soil and Water Conservation District to better understand sagebrush and pinon-juniper management.
 On August 6, the tour explored private ranches and the Taos Plateau portion of the Rio Grande del Norte National Monument on the west side of the Rio Grande Gorge.
 On Sunday, August 7 the tour explored grazing allotments, private ranches in Sunshine Valley, and the Wild and Scenic Rivers System on the east side of the Rio Grande Gorge.
 The tour included 14 stops and 21 speakers (see agenda).
 The tour looked at sagebrush and PJ management methods that have been tried and evaluated, as well as the effects of thinning and fire on PJ.
+Check out the photos from the trip thanks to David Jacobs (see Photos Link).
 The NM chapter of the Society for Range Management thanks Tony Benson and the Taos Soil and Water Conservation District for extending this opportunity to our members.

 2016 Winter Tour and Meeting